tlepple/k8-training-workshop/templates/template.code.md

 ---
 ## Configure your `nx1_define.yaml` on your desktop PC
    - I will provide you with this file:
+   - cat each of the `yaml` files below to just review them before we create each object:

+---

 **Export out this config:**
 ```bash